 |Incremental Backups||With Stash Live|

 5GB of storage costs $35 per year while the plugin itself is $80 for one site.
 So, BackupBuddy is a bit pricier, but still a solid option.

 ManageWP is not really a backup plugin.
 Instead, it is a great solution to manage multiple WordPress websites from a single dashboard.
 It offers one-click plugin and theme updates across all of your connected sites.

 In fact, it works off-site without the need to install a plugin.
-You just have to connect your site with their service by giving the credentials.
-If you are not sure about giving out your site password and username, you can install ManageWP’s Worker plugin, which in turn generate a unique connection key.
+You just have to connect your site with their service by providing the credentials.
+If you are not sure about giving out your site password and username, you can install ManageWP’s Worker plugin, which in turn generates a unique connection key.

 I have been using it for a while to manage my own sites.
-The experience is smooth so far.
+The experience have been smooth so far.